julianlk522/FITM/README.md

 -Improve frontend A11y/semantic markup/looks
     -Link preview img srcset
-    -Tiny bit more space between like/copy buttons on mobile -Redis caching
+    -Tiny bit more space between like/copy buttons on mobile -maybe go through BrowserStack and see if anything is horrendous -add proper favicon.ico
+-Redis caching

 ## Why?